What is the difference between digital communication and PR?

 Social media platforms and their role in building brand awareness

 Social media platforms have become a critical component of digital communication and marketing strategies.
-Platforms such as YouTube, Facebook, Twitter, Instagram and TikTok allow organisations to reach a broad audience and engage with them in real-time.
+Platforms such as YouTube, Facebook, Twitter, Instagram and TikTok allow organisations to reach a broad audience and engage with them in real time.
 Social media platforms are also an effective way to build brand awareness, create an online community and promote products or services.

 To make the most of social media platforms, it’s essential to understand the nuances of each platform.
-For example, Twitter is well-suited for real-time updates and short messages, Instagram for photos and short videos, TikTok is for starting trends and YouTube for longer videos.
+For example, Twitter is well-suited for real-time updates and short messages, Instagram is for photos and short videos, TikTok is for starting trends and YouTube is for longer videos.

 Using the various community management tools of these social media platforms can also greatly impact the perception of the brand.
 Engaging with the community in the comment sections in a friendly and on-brand manner can increase brand reputation, trust and loyalty.